Sri Lankan Army vows to safeguard Constitution; not to interfere with peaceful anti-govt protests | Business

 Fonseka, who was promoted to the rank of field marshal for commanding the Army to victory over the LTTE in 2009, had both Silva and Gunaratne serving under him.

-The nationwide anti-government protest entered its eighth day on Saturday, with protesters demanding the resignation of President Gotabaya Rajapaksa as well as of the entire Rajapaksa family in the wake of the poor handling of the ongoing economic crisis that has brought the nation to a financial standstill.
+The anti-government protesters are demanding the resignation of President Gotabaya Rajapaksa as well as of the entire Rajapaksa family in the wake of the poor handling of the ongoing economic crisis that has brought the nation to a financial standstill.

 The Colombo Stock Exchange will remain temporarily closed for a week from Monday to provide investors an opportunity to have ''more clarity and understanding'' of the current economic conditions in crisis-hit Sri Lanka that would help them ''to make informed investment decisions,'' it was announced on Saturday.